 Have you ever gotten distracted?
 I mean really REALLY distracted?
 I am talking head down to the basement to do a load of laundry only to find yourself 2 hours later knee deep cleaning out the chest freezer distracted?

 Sure we all do it.
 We have so many things that call, scream actually, for attention that is easy to get sidetracked.
 We need to reel in our focus and put it back where it belongs.
 On our to-do list and only our to-do list.

 So, let’s go back to that brain dump we did in step one.
 Get yourself a cup of coffee and 3 markers or highlighters.
 Now, go through that brain dump list and assign a priority color to each item.
-One color for needs done now, one color for needs done soon and one color for needs done eventually.

 Make sure you are being honest.
 “Needs done now” does not mean “I would like to have it done now”.
 This list isn’t about wants it’s about needs.
 As we get better control of our time we can change that up a bit, but for now, we are in survival mode so keep it all about needs.